williamsaether/Student-Dropout-Prediction/README.md

 ### `baseline.ipynb`
 A minimal reference notebook.
-- Establishes baseline metrics using simple classifiers.
+- Establishes baseline metrics using simple classifiers (Dummy, Logistic Regression, Random Forest).
 - Serves as a benchmark for later models.
-- Accuracy around **0.68** across basic approaches.
+- Accuracy around **0.68–0.70** across basic approaches.

 ---

 ### `main.ipynb`
-Builds upon the baseline with full **feature engineering** and **gradient boosting models**.
+Extends the baseline with full **feature engineering** and **gradient boosting models**.
-The dataset is multi-class (*Dropout*, *Enrolled*, *Graduate*), and each model is trained both with and without SMOTE to test class balance improvements.
+The dataset is multi-class (*Dropout*, *Enrolled*, *Graduate*), and each model is trained both with and without SMOTE to assess class balance effects.

 **Highlights:**
-- Adds ratio-based and average-grade engineered features to capture academic performance.
+- Adds ratio-based and average-grade engineered features.
 - Tests multiple boosting frameworks:
-  - **XGBoost:** ~0.7808 accuracy
+  - **XGBoost:** ≈ 0.78 accuracy
-  - **LightGBM:** ~0.7763 accuracy
+  - **LightGBM:** ≈ 0.77 accuracy
-  - **CatBoost:** **~0.7819 accuracy** (best overall in `main`)
+  - **CatBoost:** **≈ 0.78 accuracy** (best in `main`)
-- Confirms that additional preprocessing (scaling, one-hot encoding) does not improve performance.
+- Confirms that additional preprocessing (scaling, encoding) is unnecessary.
-- Demonstrates that gradient boosting handles the dataset’s encoding and structure effectively.

-📈 *Conclusion:* CatBoost slightly outperformed the others in the full multi-class setup, reaching ~0.78 accuracy and strong balance across all classes.
+📈 *Conclusion:* CatBoost slightly outperformed other frameworks in the multi-class setup with balanced precision and recall.

 ---

 ### `runoff.ipynb`
-Refines the task into a **binary dropout prediction** problem by merging “Enrolled” and “Graduate” into a single class — *Not Dropped Out*.
+Reframes the problem into a **binary dropout classification** by merging “Enrolled” and “Graduate” into a single class — *Not Dropped Out*.
-This better aligns with the project’s primary goal: *detecting students at risk of dropping out.*
+This aligns directly with the goal of identifying students at risk.

 **Workflow improvements:**
-- Adds **trend-based features** (`approval_diff`, `grade_diff`) capturing performance change.
+- Adds **trend-based features** (`approval_diff`, `grade_diff`) capturing semester-to-semester changes.
+- Uses SMOTE and class weighting for imbalance handling.
-- Tests SMOTE rebalancing, feature cleaning, and **permutation importance** to identify harmful variables.
+- Applies **permutation importance** to identify harmful variables.
-- Tunes **XGBoost**, **CatBoost**, and **LightGBM** through randomized hyperparameter search.
+- Tunes **XGBoost**, **LightGBM**, and **CatBoost** with randomized search.
-- Applies **isotonic calibration** and **threshold optimization** for best F1-recall trade-offs.
+- Uses **isotonic calibration** and **threshold tuning** for better recall on the Dropout class.
-- Introduces a small **feature-engineered variant (FEPlus)** including fail ratios.

 **Results:**
-- **XGBoost (tuned + calibrated + threshold):** 0.889 accuracy, 0.88 recall, 0.84 F1, ROC-AUC 0.887
+- **XGBoost (tuned + calibrated + threshold):** 0.889 accuracy, 0.88 recall, F1 ≈ 0.84, ROC-AUC ≈ 0.87
-- **CatBoost (tuned + calibrated + threshold):** 0.878 accuracy, 0.89 recall, 0.82 F1
+- **CatBoost (tuned + calibrated + threshold):** 0.878 accuracy, 0.89 recall, F1 ≈ 0.82, ROC-AUC ≈ 0.88
-- **Soft-vote Ensemble (XGB 0.6 / CAT 0.25 / LGB 0.15):** **0.8949 accuracy**, precision 0.86, recall 0.81, F1 0.83
-- Final models show significant improvement over multi-class results.

-📈 *Conclusion:* The **XGBoost calibrated model** achieves the best recall and overall balance, while the **soft-vote ensemble** yields the highest accuracy.
+📈 *Conclusion:* Both binary models outperform the multi-class versions.
+CatBoost provides the highest recall, while XGBoost yields marginally higher precision.

 ---

 ### `runoff_catboost.ipynb`
-A CatBoost-focused refinement of the binary dropout formulation.
+A CatBoost-focused refinement of the binary dropout task.
-Explores class weighting, F1-optimized training, and probability calibration to maximize dropout detection performance.
+Explores multiple optimisation strategies, class weighting, and calibrated decision thresholds.

 **Workflow details:**
-- Uses advanced feature engineering identical to `runoff`.
+- Uses the same engineered features as `runoff`.
-- Performs **hyperparameter tuning** on depth, iterations, regularization, and bootstrap strategy.
+- Tunes depth, iterations, regularisation, and bootstrap parameters.
-- Tests multiple optimization objectives:
-  - **Standard tuning:** 0.8825 accuracy, 0.82 recall
-  - **F1-optimized CatBoost:** 0.8723 accuracy, 0.83 recall
-  - **Weighted dropout emphasis (1.2×):** 0.8847 accuracy, 0.82 recall
+- Evaluates F1-optimised, weighted, and calibrated variants.
-- Final calibration + threshold selection improves recall to **0.89** and balanced F1 ≈ 0.82.
+- Final **calibrated CatBoost model** reaches **0.878 accuracy**, **0.89 recall**, and balanced **F1 ≈ 0.82**.
+- Achieves **ROC-AUC ≈ 0.88** on the test set.

-📈 *Conclusion:* CatBoost delivers consistent high recall, confirming its robustness for dropout-risk classification.
+📈 *Conclusion:* CatBoost delivers strong and stable recall, confirming its suitability for identifying at-risk students.
-When calibrated and tuned, it performs comparably to XGBoost, with slightly more conservative precision.
+Its SHAP-based explanations also make it the most interpretable option.

 ---